 Perhaps that is indeed what she meant.
 Although if that was the case, she did an extremely poor job of making such an argument since it reads as a straight-forward defense of crackpot race theories that are promoted by groups like the Nation of Islam and its notorious leader, Louis Farrakhan.

-As for her invitation and defense of Martin, Clarke is prepared to admit that she was wrong, though the words “apologize” or any acknowledgment of the impact of her facilitating the appearance of a vocal anti-Semite on Jewish students are absent from the published version of the interview.
+As for her invitation and defense of Martin, Clarke is prepared to admit that she was wrong, even though the words “apologize” or any acknowledgment of the impact of her facilitating the appearance of a vocal anti-Semite on Jewish students are absent from the published version of the interview.
 But she did say that it “was a mistake to accept his offer to come and to defend him. … Giving someone like him a platform, it’s not something I would do again.”

 That done, Clarke then went on to tout her bona fides as an opponent of anti-Semitism, which she says she opposes “100%.
 I unequivocally denounce anti-semitism.”
 To back up that claim, she pointed out while working for the New York Attorney General’s office that “she had advanced a religious-rights initiative that she said promoted religious accommodation, combated religious discrimination and ensured that Jewish employees were given flexibility so that they could observe the Sabbath.”